 The congregation at First Baptist Church (FBC) consists of a mix of older adults, young families, and children of all ages.
 The church is of the American Baptist Churches USA denomination, and it is affiliated with the West Virginia Baptist Convention.
 Our church does not specify which Bible translation you should use.
 In our services, our pastor will typically use the New King James Version of the Bible or New International Version.

 Our congregation size varies.
 Typically, we will have between 100-125 attendees on Sunday morning but could see as many as 140.
-Evening service attendance varies, but usually are about half the size of Sunday morning.
-Currently, evening services are suspended in-house due to COVID-19.
+Currently, only small groups such as Jr./Sr. High, God’s Cadets, and the 1835 Group (Young Adults) meet on Sunday evenings.

 Your GPS will bring you to the front door.
 Parking is available on-street surrounding the church, and in the gravel parking lot located across the church behind the apartments.
 You can enter that parking area from Sycamore Street.
 Much of the street parking is gone by 10:25, so plan to arrive early.

 Upon entering FBC on Sunday morning, you will likely meet Jon Moore, our head usher and one of our deacons.
 Jon will ensure you have a bulletin for the service.
 If you are a first time visitor, you will receive a welcome gift such as a Fiestaware mug, as a token of appreciation of your visit.

 Once inside, you’ll find a church that is steeped with a history of over 150 years.
 The sanctuary is beautiful and very traditional in appearance.

 You will quickly notice a mix of clothing worn at FBC.
-Some people choose to wear suits or sports coat, or what is best defined as business clothes.
-While others dress much less formal and wear jeans and a shirt.
-Many of the youth wear shorts and t-shirts.
+Some people choose to wear suits or sports coat, or what is best defined as business casual.
+While others dress far less formal wearing jeans and a shirt.
+Many of the youth wear dress the same way.
 There is no formal dress code at FBC.
-Attendees tend to dress much more casual for evening services.
+Attendees tend to dress much more casual than in suits.